New User Training

 Note

-In the examples below, the text in angled brackets (e.g. <user>
+In the examples below, the text in all-caps (e.g. USER

 )